kuanyui/moe-theme.el/README.md

     (show-paren-mode t)
     (setq show-paren-style 'expression)
 ```

-### Not supported the mode(s) you're using?
-Can't bear a mode with an ugly looking? `moe-theme` doesn't support the mode you like?
-It's welcome to report wishlist or issue on github, I'll try to add related settings as soon as possible.
-Or of course, you can push request, too.
-We need your feedback!

 ## Known Issues
 * If you add `(moe-dark)` or `(moe-light)` to your init file, the color of `buffer-id` would be incorrect after startuping CLI Emacs(but if you `M-x moe-dark/light` again, it would be corrected immediately).
 I don't know why, but this issue doesn't occur in GUI version Emacs.
 (Tested on GNU Emacs 24.3.90.1 2014-04-11)